Every Mom has a lightly frayed moment. And many others when we feel very frayed and do not remember how to find the lightness we crave.

 And since we now have 2 teens, 1 tween and a little bean, you will find articles about parenting older kids as well.
 Such as:

-And to make sure that a little piece of hope and humour slips into your inbox once every week or so, just fill out this form.
+To receive weekly hope and humour, fill out this form.
 Who doesn’t need encouragement from a Mom who has probably heard it, said it or just finished cleaning it up?

 Check out our Lightly Frayed facebook community here.
 You will find encouraging parenting articles and useful resources curated from around the web.
 We’d love to connect.